selco13/HLNOS9/README.md

 around, being somewhat a newbie again to React, but eventually it became so elegant that I have almost taken it for granted.

 I abstracted out as much even logic as possible into the deepest component I could.
-I knew that PlatinumWindow events might need to bubble up to the PlatinumDesktop, but I also knew many PlatinumWindow events would need to go that high, and could stay within the Window itself.
+I knew that ClassicyWindow events might need to bubble up to the PlatinumDesktop, but I also knew many ClassicyWindow events would need to go that high, and could stay within the Window itself.
 While the events are structuarlly the same, I decided to setup discrete event dispatchers for components.
 I knew this means I would have to make two calls for some events.